Emmanuelle Guyon, the mirror of your emotions

 The hilton stele of Cadboll, stone carved by the Picts of Scotland

-Among these stones, we have chosen the Cadboll Stone (Hilton of Cadboll), a large engraved slab dating back to around 800 AD, located on the Tarbat Peninsula in Easter Ross, Scotland.
-This imposing slab measures 2.34 meters in height and weighs 1.9 tons.
-Its main subject is a hunting scene, surrounded by traditional Pictish symbols.
+Among these remarkable stelae, we chose to draw inspiration from the Cadboll Stone, a large carved slab dated around 800 AD, located on the Tarbat Peninsula in Easter Ross, Scotland.
+This imposing stone stands 2.34 meters tall and weighs approximately 1.9 tons.
+The main motif of this stone is a dynamic hunting scene, surrounded by traditional Pictish symbols such as spirals, crosses, and interlaced patterns.

 the Cadboll crescent moon necklace